e-fu/shibby-arm-dev/README.md

 You can SSH to this Container.
 The root password is: shibby-arm.

     docker ps | grep 22/tcp
-    # Returns something like:
+    # Returns something like this:
     # 0.0.0.0:49154->22/tcp
     ssh root@0.0.0.0:49154
     # password: shibby-arm

 Run get_shibby.sh to get the ARM sources and set your environment.
 It will download the sources from bitbucket and set the build ENV for it.

-# Run to get the shibby sources
+## Run get_shibby.sh to get the shibby sources:

     get_shibby.sh

 You will find the sources in:

     cd /data/tomato-arm/release/src-rt-6.x.4708/

-Don't forget to run once:
+Don't forget to run once (1 time!):

     # Set $PATH and reload:
     echo "export PATH=$PATH:/opt/brcm-arm/bin:/sbin/" >> ~/.profile && source ~/.profile